Achilles (automobile)

 The Achilles was an English shaft drive voiturette manufactured by B Thompson & Co. in Frome, Somerset between 1903 and 1908.

 A range of cars were advertised, mostly with single-cylinder engines by Aster and De Dion.
 Other mechanical parts were also bought in, and it seems likely that only the bodies were originated by Achilles.
-At least 5 different models were produced including the 8 hp, 9 hp and 12 hp.
+At least 5 different models were produced, including the 8 hp, 9 hp and 12 hp.

-This car is notably seen in the French comic book Achille Talon, created by Michel Regnier (known by the pseudonym Greg), for the Pilote redaction.
+This car is notably seen in the French comic book Achille Talon, created by Michel Regnier (pseudonym: Greg) for the Pilote redaction.